The Megillah (The Book of Esther) prescribes "the sending of portions one man to another, and gifts to the poor" (9:22). According to halacha

 The gifts should be given in sufficient time for the poor to utilize them during Purim - and for their Purim meals.
 The poor person may do as he wishes with the gifts, however.

-This year (2018 - 5778), Zdaka center will be distribute the Matanot l'Evyonim to needy families out of Jerusalem (Thursday, 1 March, 2018) and in Jerusalem on Purim (Friday, 2 March, 2018) so any donation, no matter what the size would be greatly appreciated.
+This year (2023 - 5783), Zdaka center will be distribute the Matanot l'Evyonim to needy families on Purim day, out of Jerusalem (Tuesday, 7 March) and in Jerusalem (Wednesday, 8 March) so any donation, no matter what the size would be greatly appreciated.
 A generous donation of $18 will sponsor one decent meal of Purim.

 Please remember the poor in Jerusalem when you give Matanot l'Evyonim this Purim.